crankery/emulate/README.md

 Emulate is an 8 bit CPU emulation library written entirely in managed c#.
+The core emulation is contained in a Portable Class Library.
 The first CPUs to be emulated are the Intel 8080 and MOS 6502.
 I have a vague plan of doing the Z80 and 6809 at some point.

 I tried to chose straightforward implementation over efficiency.
 If you want an efficient emulation there's loads of really good implementations. :)